realmbgl/kudo-tutorial/unit1/README.md

 #### general

 In the general section the `name` of the operator and its `version` is defined.
-It also list the `kudo version` the operator works with
+It also lists the `kudo version` the operator works with.

 ```
 name: "myservice"